PoCInnovation/Whitecomet-Research/README.md

 - Metamorphism

 We're working with ASM instructions, there are many possible architectures but for the sake of the repo, we're going to go with x86-64-only.
 It is technically possible to code something that would adapt to the arch..
-To understand where and how we change instructions, we invite you to check our dedicated readme for Linux and Windows Stored in the `Metamorphic` directory.
+To understand where and how we change instructions, we invite you to check the dedicated readme Stored in the `Metamorphic` directory.

 #### Why are the Linux and Windows directories separated ?